ForgeRock/forgeops/README.md

 # Export the IDM configuration to the docker folder
 bin/config.sh --component idm export
 ```

-**`NOTE`** All configuration except the commons placeholders are exported.
-These will need to be restored where necessary.

 **SAVE**
 The `save` command copies the contents of the Docker configuration *back* to the `config/` folder where it can be versioned in Git.